mechabubba/bear/CONTRIBUTING.md

 <a href="https://discord.gg/xErQY6M"><img src="https://discordapp.com/api/guilds/273550655673860106/embed.png" alt="Discord Server" /></a>

-If you're interested, at the [bottom of this page](#labels), you can see a list of all our issue labels and how they're used.
+If you're interested, at the [bottom of this page](#labels) there's a list of our issue labels and how they're used.

 ## Contributing Code